mislav/poignant-guide/_posts/1900-01-04-floating-little-leaves.md

 {% endhighlight %}

 You see the `each` method?
 The `each` method is all over in Ruby.
 It’s available for Arrays, Hashes, even Strings.
-Here, our `code_words` dictionary is kept in a Hash.
+Here, our `CODE_WORDS` dictionary is kept in a Hash.
 This `each` method will hurry through **all the pairs of the Hash**, one dangerous word matched with its code word, handing each pair to the `gsub!` method for the actual replacement.